troykinsella/junkie/README.md

 ## Requirements

-These areas of junkie make use of newish notable calls which may need to be polyfilled in the browser
+Thefollowing areas of junkie make use of newish notable calls which may need to be polyfilled in the browser environment.
+By avoiding the use of the feature, you avert the need for a polyfill.
-environment:

 * The [assignment resolver](#assignment-resolver) makes use of the `Object.assign` call.
-Avoiding using this resolver avoids using `Object.assign`.
+* The [freezing resolver](#freezing-resolver) uses the `Object.freeze` call.

 ## Junkie Concepts